mpcox/gene_ordering/README.md

 ### Output

-Each simulation output is given on a single row, with multiple rows listing the results from different simulations.
+Each simulation output is given on a single line, with multiple lines listing the results from different simulations.

 The output has 8 columns:

 -    n.shared – the number of gene pairs shared between species 1 and species 2
--    shared.gene.pairs – the shared gene pairs
+-    shared.gene.pairs – the actual shared gene pairs
 -    sim1.duplicates – the genes present as duplicates in species 1
 -    sim2.duplicates – the genes present as duplicates in species 2
--    sim1.gen1.pairs – all gene pairs present on the first set of chromosomes in species 1
+-    sim1.gen1.pairs – all gene pairs present on the first homeologous set of chromosomes in species 1
--    sim1.gen2.pairs – all gene pairs present on the second set of chromosomes in species 1
+-    sim1.gen2.pairs – all gene pairs present on the second homeologous set of chromosomes in species 1
--    sim2.gen1.pairs – all gene pairs present on the first set of chromosomes in species 2
+-    sim2.gen1.pairs – all gene pairs present on the first homeologous set of chromosomes in species 2
--    sim2.gen2.pairs – all gene pairs present on the second set of chromosomes in species 2
+-    sim2.gen2.pairs – all gene pairs present on the second homeologous set of chromosomes in species 2

-The program also produces a histogram of the number of gene pairs shared between species 1 and species 2.
+The program also produces a histogram of the number of gene pairs shared between species 1 and species 2 (i.e., n.shared).

-### Worked examples
+### Worked example

-A worked example is show in the tab-delimited file, example_outfile.tab.
+A worked example is shown in the tab-delimited file, example_outfile.tab.

 Murray Cox
 2 April 2020